LinuxAtDuke/Intro-To-Linux/README.md

 **du**

-Du (Disk Usage) is used to count out the size of a particular directory, if you know the quota or volume size this will tell you what particular files or folders are using up specifically.
+DU (Disk Usage) is used to count out the size of a particular directory, if you know the quota or volume size this will tell you what particular files or folders are using up specifically.

 *Useful Flags:*